nymtech/nym/documentation/operators/src/nodes/vps-setup.md

 ### Configure your Firewall

-For a `nym-node` or `nym-validator` to recieve traffic, you need to open ports on the server.
+For a `nym-node` or Nyx validator to recieve traffic, you need to open ports on the server.
 The following commands will allow you to set up a firewall using `ufw`.

 1. Check `ufw`:
 ```sh